ipsn/go-ghostbridge/README.md

 This is an interesting edge: since most React Native applications access data from remote servers via HTTP, its implementation is both highly optimized and fairly flexible.
 Furthermore, since most developers rely on RESTful APIs and CDNs for their remote services, the React Native component ecosystem also evolved around HTTP.

 Instead of fighting React Native's mental model, we can embrace it.
 Instead of exposing a Go library across 4 languages (losing any hope of sanity), we can convert our library into an HTTP micro-service running on the device itself!
-Go excels as HTTP anyway, so this seems like a no-brainer.
+Go excels at HTTP anyway, so this seems like a no-brainer.

 Of course, I didn't invent the wheel here.
 Many developers implemented such a communication model before, yet it never really got popular.
 Turns out, this seemingly simple idea has some painful security implications: